 You’re not limited to green when it comes to artificial Christmas trees.
 There is also the option of white—perfect for making a bit of a style statement.

-There are also artificial trees made from tinsel, available in a heap of colours, including metallic shades like gold or silver.
+There are also artificial trees made from tinsel, available in a heap of colors, including metallic shades like gold or silver.

 Another option is a green tree with artificial snow.
 A light dusting of fake snow delivers all the romance of December straight to your living room.